tjcarney89/swift-arrayChallengeToo-lab-ios-0217/README.md

 	* This function should take no arguments but return back a `String`.
 	* The `String` to be returned back is based on the following conditions:
 		* If the line is empty: "The line is currently empty."
-		* Otherwise, return a `String` beginning with the "The line is:", and appending every customer in the line on a new line `\n` beginnign with their number in the line.
+		* Otherwise, return a `String` beginning with the "The line is:", and appending every customer in the line on a new line `\n` beginning with their number in the line.
 For example, if our line was represented as:

 ```swift
 var line = ["Albert Einstein", "Cher", "Neil deGrasse Tyson", "Yoshi"]